-Though we don't actually buy a lot on the day we do a lot of groundwork and make decisions that will shape our Christmas purchasing policy.
+Though we don't actually plan to purchase much on the day, we do a lot of groundwork and make decisions that will shape our Christmas buying policy.

 Neither Pravin nor Premier like to look back too far and consistently look to invest in the future.
 Testament to this is the massive product catalogue that they have published for the 2014 season.

 Driving buying prices down for retailers has always been core to the Premier philosophy with special show offers as well as reductions on many lines.
 This means even better value for money for the consumers that consistently buy Premier Decoations Christmas products.

 Premier have already celebrated 25 years of successful trading with a fabulous celebration in Mayfair.
 I suspect there will be many more.
 Customer service is key to their success as well as product quality and Sabine Moutiama (Customer Services Manager) has been looking after our account since she joined the company some 3 years ago.
 Thank you Sabine, we think you are a star.

 Premier will also be exhibiting at the Spring Fair in Birmingham in February where they traditionally have an even bigger stand than at Harrogate.
 I also understand there will some more new products to see, so well worth another visit.